Section 06: Retail

 CrowdStreet’s Strategy

 Opportunities in retail vary depending on the center type, location, and performance.
-But particularly in today’s high interest rate environment, one of the first things to consider is math.
-Based on data by MSCI’s Real Capital Analytics, the average cap rates for retail deals that closed over the 12 months leading up to October 2023 stood at 6.7%, up 40 bps from a year earlier.36 Depending on the type and vintage or age of the retail property, higher overall cap rates may make some deals viable candidates with the potential to achieve positive leverage at acquisition.* When considering investments in the retail sector, we will likely continue to prioritize this aspect as it is a differentiator for retail real estate in a high-interest rate environment.
+However, math is one of the first things to consider, particularly in today’s high interest rate environment.
+Depending on the retail property's type and vintage or age, higher overall cap rates may make some deals viable candidates with the potential to achieve positive leverage at acquisition.
+When considering investments in the retail sector, we will likely continue to prioritize this aspect as it is a differentiator for retail real estate in a high-interest rate environment.
 Also, the Triple Net (NNN) nature of rents may help limit the effect of spiking insurance, maintenance, and tax costs, as these are traditionally passed on to the tenant.

 * Positive leverage occurs when the debt costs less to service than the cash flow received from the leveraged portion of the project (negative leverage is the opposite when the debt service exceeds the cash flow on the leveraged portion of the project).
-Another way to tell if leverage is positive is when the operating cap rate from a deal is greater than the interest rate of its debt.
+Another way to tell if leverage is positive is when a deal's operating cap rate is greater than its debt's interest rate.

 Disclaimer: Investing in commercial real estate entails substantive risk.
 You should not invest unless you can sustain the risk of loss of capital, including the risk of total loss of capital.
 All investors should consider their individual factors in consultation with a professional advisor of their choosing when deciding if an investment is appropriate.
 An investment in a private placement is highly speculative and involves a high degree of risk, including the risk of loss of the entire investment.
 Private placements are illiquid investments and are intended for investors who do not need a liquid investment.